bobbysciacchitano/react-from-scratch/README.md

 ### Create React App

 Create React App is a project developed by some really clever people at Facebook and the Open Source community to help bootstrap your project.
-Just like React itself it's fairly opinionated about how you should do things and abstracts away a lot of the config.
+Just like React itself it's fairly unopinionated about how you should do things and abstracts away a lot of the config and complexity.
 It suits 90% of use cases so its totally fine for us.

 #### Install Create React App